koenrane/KR-new-site/content/mode-collapse-in-rl-may-be-fueled-by-the-update-equation.md

 1. The always-defect strategy is myopic, and the always-cooperate strategy is non-myopic.
 2. The payoff matrix for the prisoner's dilemma was selected to have 0 sum, and to have equal discounted returns for all cooperate and all defect at a mean discount rate of 0.5.
 For example, the discount rate for equal discounted returns is 0.4523 starting from defect and 0.5477 starting from coop with a mean of 0.5.
 3. It turns out that it is possible to construct a matrix where it is better to always defect when starting from a cooperate, and vice versa, leading to a third strategy of alternating cooperate and defect being optimal.
 This may represent a more complex optimal strategy compared to a good simple strategy.
-See variations of the matrix [here](https://www.desmos.com/calculator/snt6bxoqis).
+See [variations of the matrix](https://www.desmos.com/calculator/snt6bxoqis).

 [^1]: This advantage equation, as given, can also be called the "TD error."
 [^2]: Alex thinks that using a fixed learning rate $0<\alpha<1$ shouldn't fix PPO's "infinite logit update issue", but a decaying learning rate schedule probably does.
 This isn't that surprising, and he doesn't think it fixes the deeper potential issue with fluctuating value baselines.